DhanalaxmiSanapala2005/22A51A4262/README.md

 URL Shortener App 🚀

-A simple yet powerful web application that shortens long URLs into easy-to-share links.
-Built using React.js, this project demonstrates my ability to design user-friendly interfaces, manage state effectively, and implement core web development concepts.
+A clean and responsive React-based application to shorten, manage, and share URLs easily.

 ✨ Features

-🔗 URL Shortening – Converts long links into short, clean URLs.
+🔗 Shortens long links into simple, shareable URLs

-✅ Validation – Checks input to ensure only valid URLs are shortened.
+✅ Validates input to ensure only valid URLs are accepted

-📋 Copy to Clipboard – One-click copy of the generated short link.
+📋 One-click copy to clipboard for generated short links

-📊 Usage Logging (Optional) – Tracks how many times a link has been shortened.

-🎨 Responsive UI – Clean design that adapts to mobile and desktop screens.
+🎨 Responsive UI that works smoothly on mobile and desktop

 🛠️ Tech Stack

-Frontend: React.js, HTML, CSS, JavaScript
+Frontend: React.js, JavaScript, HTML, CSS

-Styling: Tailwind CSS (or plain CSS if you didn’t use Tailwind)
+Styling: Tailwind CSS

 Tools: Git, GitHub, VS Code

 🚀 Getting Started

-Follow these steps to run the project locally:
+Run the project locally in just a few steps:

 # Clone the repository
 git clone https://github.com/DhanalaxmiSanapala2005/22A51A4262.git